Albert Gyulay: 1809 campaign

 Gyulay returned to active service in 1803 and was elevated in rank to Feldmarschall-Leutnant on 14 August 1808.
 The outbreak of the War of the Fifth Coalition found him in command of a division in the VIII Armeekorps of Johann Gabriel Chasteler de Courcelles.
 When the Tyrolean Rebellion erupted in April 1809, Archduke John of Austria sent Chasteler into the Tyrol with about 10,000 troops and appointed Gyulay commander of the VIII Armeekorps.
 By coincidence, his older brother Ignác Gyulay led the IX Armeekorps, which was the other major maneuver unit in John's army.

 On 10 April, Albert Gyulay's VIII Armeekorps advanced from Tarvisio (Tarvis) and two days later it occupied Udine.
 Near the latter city, he was joined by his brother's corps which had marched from Ljubljana (Laibach).
 French reconnaissance was poor and the opposing army commander, Eugène de Beauharnais remained unaware that the VIII and IX Armeekorps had joined forces.
 Meanwhile, Archduke John formed a third maneuver unit, an army Advance Guard and placed it under the command of Johann Maria Philipp Frimont.
 The Advance Guard was created from Frimont's 2nd Division of the VIII Armeekorps.
-John ordered a night march on the evening of the 14th, Frimont's Advance Guard leading, followed by the VIII Armeekorps, while the IX brought up the rear.
+John ordered a night march on the evening of 14 April, Frimont's Advance Guard leading, followed by the VIII Armeekorps, while the IX brought up the rear.
 Frimont caught Eugène's own advance guard at Pordenone on the morning of 15 April and defeated it.
 The French lost 500 killed and wounded, plus 2,000 prisoners, while Austrian losses were only 253.

 Expecting the imminent arrival of two divisions, an overconfident Eugène engaged John's army on 16 April in the Battle of Sacile.
 Eugène planned a two-division attack on the village of Porcia where Frimont and Albert Gyulay posted their troops.
 Delayed by the rainy weather, Ignác Gyulay's corps camped behind the VIII Armeekorps.
 John anticipated Eugène's attack and planned to have Albert Gyulay and Frimont absorb the blow, while swinging Ignác Gyulay against his enemies' left flank.
 The morning attack pressed hard against Frimont's troops in Porcia, so Albert Gyulai launched a counterattack which badly shook the Franco-Italians.
 Eugène committed a third division to the combat and it captured Porcia.
 Even so, Albert Gyulai and his troops resisted so fiercely that Eugène sent in a fourth division, leaving himself with only one remaining infantry division, plus cavalry.
 Delayed by rain, his reinforcements never made it to the battlefield.
-At this moment, Ignaz Gyulai's corps advanced upon the badly weakened Franco-Italian left flank.
+At this moment, Ignác Gyulai's corps advanced upon the badly weakened Franco-Italian left flank.